MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-create-host.md

 ---
-title: Writing a Holographic Remoting host app
+title: Writing a Holographic Remoting remote app
-description: By creating a Holographic Remoting host app remote content, that is rendered on a remote machine, can be streamed to HoloLens 2.
+description: By creating a Holographic Remoting remote app remote content, that is rendered on a remote machine, can be streamed to HoloLens 2.
 This article describes how this can be achieved.
-author: bethau
+author: FlorianBagarMicrosoft
-ms.author: bethau
+ms.author: flbagar
-ms.date: 10/21/2019
+ms.date: 11/03/2020
 ms.topic: article
 keywords: HoloLens, Remoting, Holographic Remoting
 ---

-# Writing a Holographic Remoting host app
+# Writing a Holographic Remoting remote app

 >[!IMPORTANT]
->This document describes the creation of a host application for HoloLens 2.
-Host application for **HoloLens (1st gen)** must use NuGet package version **1.x.x**.
-This implies that host applications written for HoloLens 2 are not compatible with HoloLens 1 and vice versa.
+>This document describes the creation of a remote application for HoloLens 2.
+Remote applications for **HoloLens (1st gen)** must use NuGet package version **1.x.x**.
+This implies that remote applications written for HoloLens 2 are not compatible with HoloLens 1 and vice versa.
 The documentation for HoloLens 1 can be found [here](add-holographic-remoting.md).

-By creating a Holographic Remoting host app remote content that is rendered on a remote machine can be streamed to HoloLens 2.
+By creating a Holographic Remoting remote app, remote content that is rendered on a remote machine can be streamed to HoloLens 2.
 This article describes how this can be achieved.
 All code on this page and working projects can be found in the [Holographic Remoting samples github repository](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples).

-Holographic remoting allows an app to target HoloLens 2 with holographic content hosted on a desktop PC or on a UWP device such as the Xbox One, allowing access to more system resources and making it possible to integrate remote [immersive views](app-views.md) into existing desktop PC software.
-A remoting host app receives an input data stream from HoloLens 2, renders content in a virtual immersive view, and streams content frames back to HoloLens 2.
+Holographic remoting allows an app to target HoloLens 2 with holographic content rendered on a desktop PC or on a UWP device such as the Xbox One, allowing access to more system resources and making it possible to integrate remote [immersive views](app-views.md) into existing desktop PC software.
+A remote app receives an input data stream from HoloLens 2, renders content in a virtual immersive view, and streams content frames back to HoloLens 2.
 The connection is made using standard Wi-Fi.
 Holographic Remoting is added to a desktop or UWP app via a NuGet packet.
 Additional code is required which handles the connection and renders in an immersive view.

 A typical remoting connection will have as low as 50 ms of latency.
 The player app can report the latency in real-time.